koculu/Topaz/README.md

 In C# you can select which types should be used in generic method execution.
 Javascript does not have generic methods.
 To overcome this problem, there is a special method defined in Topaz called `GenericArguments`.
 This method accepts type parameters.
 You can use the method when you want to call a generic method with explicit type information.

 If you don't provide generic type arguments by calling `GenericArguments`, all generic arguments are selected as `object` by default.
+For extension methods, the first generic argument type can be deducted from this parameter when `GenericArguments` is not used.

 `GenericArguments` only affects subsequent method call.

 ``` c#